Multidialogo/multidialogo.github.io/README.md

 We offer a suite of web based services dealing with multichannel messaging (postal, email, certfied email, fax, sms, [Multicerta](https://www.multicerta.it)), in critical context where the communication and its feedback need to be promptly guaranted to the sender with legal value compliance.

+We also provide a suite for the dispatch, receipt and store electronic invoices to integrate with the italian revenue agency (Agenzia delle Entrate).

 ## Open source projects
 We love community and also to share our code trought open source side projects.